Raising Arizona: Plot

-Gale and Evelle grow attached to Nathan Jr. After nearly leaving him behind at a robbed convenience store, the two promise never to give him up.
-But they again leave Nathan Jr. behind during the bank robbery.
-A dye pack explodes in their stolen money sack, covering them and the car interior with blue dye.
-This distraction allows Smalls to capture the baby before Hi and Ed arrive.
+Gale and Evelle grow attached to Nathan Jr. The two nearly leave him behind while robbing a convenience store, then forget him again during the bank robbery.
+A dye pack explodes in their stolen money sack, covering them and the getaway car interior with blue dye.
+The distraction allows Smalls to capture the baby before Hi and Ed arrive.
 In the ensuing struggle, Ed grabs Nathan Jr. while Smalls severely beats Hi.
-Hi uncovers Smalls's woodpecker tattoo, which matches his own, and ultimately manages to kill Smalls by detonating a hand grenade on Smalls's jacket.
+Hi pulls the pin from one of the hand grenades clipped to Smalls' vest, causing them all to explode and kill Smalls.

-Remorseful, Hi and Ed sneak into the Arizona home to return Nathan Jr. but are caught by Nathan Sr. Upon learning the reason for the kidnapping, Nathan Sr. sympathizes and decides not to report them.
-When he hears that Hi and Ed plan to divorce, Nathan Sr. advises them to "sleep on it".
+Hi and Ed sneak back into the Arizona home to return Nathan Jr. but Nathan Sr. catches them.
+Nathan Sr. sympathizes with their motives and decides not to report them to the authorities.
+Learning that Hi and Ed are considering a divorce, he suggests that they think about it first.